MSD prevention: a practical implementation guide for Newfoundland and Labrador

 Objectives of the study

-- To collect and synthesize current MSD prevention practices along with evidence from the scientific literature
+- Collect and synthesize current MSD prevention practices along with evidence from the scientific literature

-- To create a practical guide to support the implementation of effective and innovative MSD prevention programs in Newfoundland and Labrador.
+- Create a practical guide to support the implementation of effective and innovative MSD prevention programs in Newfoundland and Labrador.

-Workplaces from all sectors in NL who require strategies to prevent and accommodate MSDs in the workplace will benefit from the results of this project.
+Workplaces from all sectors in NL who require strategies to prevent and accommodate MSDs in the workplace will find the results of this project helpful.

 Related scientific publications